lmayencourt/wordclock/README.md

 <img src="./doc/images/leds_matrix_assembled.png" width="300"/>

-## Configuration

-Connect to "WordClock" wifi and go to [http://192.168.4.1](http://192.168.4.1) in a browser.
-Enter your wifi name (SSID) and your wifi password.
-If you want the clock to be off during the night, set the "Night mode" start and end times.

-> **Note:** You may need to restart the clock by pressing the "EN" button.

-## Menu

-To enter the menu, press the "BOOT" button until the "uhr" is displayed (it may take up to 15 secs to reach the menu).
-A single push of the "BOOT" button changes the menu, a long push (< 2 secs) validate the menu selection and trigger the associated actions:
- * uhr: Go back to time display.
- * eis: Check if a new version of the firmware is available and download it.
- * zwöi: Erase the current configuration and switch back to configuration mode.

-## Display meanings
+## User guide

- * 1 green dot: Booting.
- * 2 blue dots: Configuration mode.
- * 1 blinking red dot: Error.
-Press "EN" bouton to restart the clock.
+The [User guide](https://lmayencourt.github.io/wordclock/) is part of the GitHub page documentation.

 ## Project management
 A [GitHub project](https://github.com/users/lmayencourt/projects/1/) is used for tasks management.
+The project follow the [Semantic versioning](https://semver.org) scheme.

 ## Deploy the firmware to an ESP32 board
 ````
 . ~/export-esp.sh
-cargo build
+cargo xbuild
-espflash /dev/tty.usbserial-0001 crates/cross_compiled/target/xtensa-esp32-espidf/debug/cross_compiled --flash-freq 80M --flash-size 4MB --flash-mode DIO --speed 921600
+espflash /dev/tty.usbserial-0001 crates/cross_compiled/target/xtensa-esp32-espidf/debug/cross_compiled --flash-freq 80M --flash-size 4MB --flash-mode DIO --speed 921600 --partition-table crates/cross_compiled/esp32_ota_partitions.csv
-espmonitor /dev/tty.usbserial-2110
 ````

-Add `--monitor` option to `espflash` to directly open monitoring after flashing.
+Add `--monitor` option to `espflash` to open the serial consol of the device directly after flashing.

 Follow the instruction from https://github.com/esp-rs/esp-idf-template to create similar project from template.

-## Setup rust analyzer for ESP32
-setup the environment variables in `.cargo/config.toml` to match the `export-esp.sh` values.

 ## Documentation
-### Architecture documentation
-`mdbook` is used for rendering the architecture documentation in `doc/architecture/`.
+`mdbook` is used for rendering the documentation in the `doc/` folder.

 It can be generated with:
 ````